antoinejeanson/antoinejeanson.github.io/content/posts/cadquery_intro.md

 Even without deep knowledge of Python, this is readable and very close to how you would describe it using plain words.

-# Why is CADQuery so cool ?
+# Why am I so exited ?

-Ever wanted to serve parameteric CAD parts from FastAPI ?
-To integrate the power of Git versioning to your CAD projects ?
-To use CI/CD tools with mechanical engineering workflows ?
+I really like building stuff _as_ code.
+Not necessarly developping stuff, but I like the idea of defining things using code.
+It allows you to use tools such as Git and Continuous Integration / Continuous Delivery (CI/CD) to improve your workflow.
+A text editor you like is much more usable than an un-ergonomic graphical user interface.

-Maybe.
-Maybe not.
-Anyways CadQuery is one more open-source tool to consider when building stuff that require mechanical parts.
-The fact your part is code and the integration of Python capabilities is the icing on the cake.
+CAD is integral to maker culture, and CadQuery is one more open-source tool to consider when building mechanical stuff.

+To me, the fact your part is code and the integration of Python capabilities is the icing on the cake.

+Integrating code to design opens the door to workflows that have the potential to revolutionize plenty of fields.

 # Trying it out